dev-szymon/dev-szymon/README.md

 ## Hi there 👋

-I'm Szymon, a web developer at [@TDSOFT](https://tdsoft.com/) and Golang enthusiast.
+I'm Szymon, professionally web developer at [@TDSOFT](https://tdsoft.com/) and Golang enthusiast in spare time.

 🔧 Core Technologies